BlokasLabs/patchbox-os-docs/docs/Troubleshooting.md

 **touchosc2midi.service** - the TouchOSC2MIDI bridge service.
 If it is not running, TouchOSC Apps will not work.

-**wifi-hotspot.service** - this service is used to control whether PatchboxOS behaves as a WiFi hotspot and it is used to set the desired behavior.
+**wifi-hotspot.service** - this service is used to control whether Patchbox OS behaves as a WiFi hotspot and it is used to set the desired behavior.